Air-Source Heat Pump Rebate Program

 - Heat pumps must have a minimum Seasonal Energy Efficiency Ratio (SEER) rating of 16 or greater and a Heat Seasonal Performance Factor (HSPF) of at least 8.6.

-- Completed applications must be submitted within 120 days of installation date.
+- Completed applications must be received within 120 days of installation date.

 Rebate applicants must be Naperville residential electric customers and the owners or renters of their residence.
 There is a limit of one rebate per household.